napari/napari/docs/developers/napari_architecture.md

 The `Dims` class inherits from the `EventedModel` and has the field `ndisplay` which can either take on the value `2` or `3`.

-The matching qt class is `QtDims` and have a reference to `Dims` object, allowing direct updates if the field is changed via the GUI.
+The matching qt class is `QtDims` and has a reference to `Dims` object, allowing direct updates if the field is changed via the GUI.
 We also connect a function `self._update_display` such that it is called to when the field `ndisplay` changes: